 Farmers Markets are all over Seattle and spring is the perfect time to visit.
 With dozens of markets to choose from you can check the calendar to see which ones are open each day and what events are happening each week.
 While farmers are featured in the title some markets sell antiques, crafts, and an endless list of diverse items so you might want to plan to visit one a week whenever the weather permits.

 University of Washington Quad Display

 Cherry blossoms are breathtaking and the University of Washington quad display is one of the best.
 Featuring Yoshino trees that are around 100 years old, this is a popular attraction so you should plan on arriving early and during the middle of the week.
-The peak blooming time for 2019 is projected to be March 26 but you should check often in case the date changes.
+The peak blooming time is late March and early April.
 If you can't make it to the university you can also enjoy cherry blossoms throughout the city in parks and other public areas.

 In Pioneer Square you'll find a Seattle secret: the Waterfall Garden Park.
 Most stunning in spring when the surrounding plants are in bloom, the 22 foot artificial waterfall can be enjoyed from nearby restaurants and is the perfect place to rest and regenerate while enjoying lunch or coffee as you wander the city and see the sights.
 In the heart of the Seattle Historic District, Pioneer Park is the oldest neighborhood in the city and home to many art shops, boutiques, and restaurants and is bordered by Chinatown and the waterfront.